rajkumarraibis/RajStudy/Interview_Prep/Holidu/code_snippets/bronze_to_silver_glue_streaming.md

     .option("subscribe", "booking_events")     # REQUIRED: The topic(s) to consume from
                                                # Here, "booking_events" is where app/frontend logs
                                                # all user booking-related events
-                                               # Alternative: use "assign" to bind specific partitions,
-                                               # or "subscribePattern" with regex for multiple topics

     .option("startingOffsets", "latest")       # Optional: Where to start reading
                                                # "latest" = only new events from now onwards